'Here we go!' - Mixed feelings as teams know 2019 Africa Cup of Nations fate | Goal.com

 While some fancy their countries' chances of scaling through to the knockout round, some are bothered by the chances their countries have in their respective groups.

-The 24 qualified teams for this year's Afcon have been paired into six games with Egypt and Zimbabwe set to kick off proceedings at the Cairo Stadium on June 21.
+The 24 qualified teams for this year's Afcon have been pitched into six groups with Egypt and Zimbabwe set to kick off proceedings at the Cairo Stadium on June 21.

 Below are some of the reactions to the draw held at Giza Pyramids and Sphinx.